 My Career BIO

-After a few years of paper pushing in personnel, I decided to take the entrance exam and entered a pass/fail training program for air traffic control.
-In completing the 13 pass/fail phases of training, I spent the next 20 years happily “telling pilots where to go”!
-While there, I took a nine month leave of absence in 1983 to attend the University of Strasbourg in France to study French while my husband worked on a doctorate.
+After a few years of civil service paper pushing , I took the entrance exam for and entered a pass/fail training program in air traffic control.
+Upon completing the thirteen pass/fail phases of training, I spent the next 20 years happily “telling pilots where to go”!

 I moved into a staff position at the Wichita Air Traffic Control Facility in 1988.
-In 1992 I received my private pilot’s license while completing the restoration of my father’s airplane.
+While there I caught flying fever and in 1992 earned my private pilot’s license.
+In parallel I restored my father’s 1961 Forney Aircoupe.
 He was my first passenger in that plane.

-In 1994 I traveled to Madagascar as a member of a Civil Aviation Assessment Team sponsored by the government of Madagascar.
+In 1994 I traveled to Madagascar as a member of an FAA Civil Aviation Assessment Team opening up the international aspects of aviation.
 In 1995 I became the Air Traffic Representative for Europe, Africa and the Middle East, Brussels Belgium.
 I worked with International Civil Aviation Organization member nations, EUROCONTROL, NATO and the US Military on matters requiring air traffic technical assistance.

 Following, I served on the FAA air traffic accident and incident investigation staff, for 5 years.
 In 2005 moved to the air traffic safety evaluations staff, Washington, D.C.
 I retired in January 2010 after 38 years of civil service.